-Education This may change due to Training Package and NSW Education Standards Authority (NESA) updates.
+This information may change due to Training Package and NSW Education Standards Authority (NESA) updates.
 Notification of variations will be made in due time with minimal disruption or disadvantage.

-Course: Hospitality - Food and Beverage

-2 or 4 Preliminary and/or HSC units in total
+Course: Hospitality - Food and Beverage Board Developed Course (240 hour) 2 or 4 Preliminary and/or HSC units in total